drpetersonfernandes/SimpleLauncher/docs/16-updater.md

 ## `SimpleLauncher.Updater` project

 Standalone console app (`Updater.exe`) shipped with each release (`version.txt` = `release5.6.1`).
-Responsibilities: fetch the latest release (GitHub API first, secondary server as fallback), download the release zip for the current RID (retrying from the secondary server if the primary download fails), extract over the application folder, relaunch the app.
+Responsibilities: fetch the latest release (GitHub API primary → transferred-organization repo → secondary server as fallback), download the release zip for the current RID (retrying from the secondary server if the primary download fails), extract over the application folder, relaunch the app.
+The Avalonia cross-platform updater (`SimpleLauncher.Avalonia.Updater`) uses the same fallback chain.

 ## Related docs